 Raise your hand if you’ve ever heard the phrase “it’s never too early to start saving for retirement.”
-Ok, you can put your hand down now.
+Okay, you can put your hand down now.

 That is, until I got an internship at a financial tech startup.
 Saving and preparing for retirement is a very important part of “adulting.”
 The problem is, even after you know you’re supposed to do it, it’s hard to know how to do it.
 There is such an overwhelming amount of information out there about where to invest, in what, and how much, that it’s hard to know where to start.
 It’s easier to just keep putting it off for your future self.